ctonton/homeserver/README.md

 server build scripts

-setup1.sh is to setup a basic file server with limited services
+setup1.sh is to setup a file server with limited services for devices with low memory

-setup2.sh is to setup a file server with enhanced http services
+setup2.sh is to setup a file server with enhanced web services and connectivity

 curl -LJO https://raw.githubusercontent.com/ctonton/homeserver/main/setup2.sh